-At this point data are not usable yet, but he/she can start to handle them as we will show in the following sections.
+These are not usable yet, but you can start to handle them as we will show in the following sections.
 The datasets are shown with their name and description.
 By moving the cursor over a dataset, a list of available actions will appear.
 Clicking on the Info button, a set of information from the original CKAN resource and about the dataset status (e.g. visibility, last modification date) ill be displayed by Knowage, as in the following figure.
-To use one of them the user has to import metadata information and then analyse the dataset on demand.
+To use one of them you have to import metadata information and then analyse the dataset on demand.